This post's overview:

 - 3 Are Seychelles expensive?
 How much does a trip to Seychelles cost

-- 4 Best time to go to Seychelles:
+- 5 The best time to go to Seychelles:

 Seychelles on a map, currency in Seychelles and a couple of useful facts

 Seychelles is a tiny island country in the Indian ocean located closer to Africa than to Asia (hence it’s part of the African continent).
 If you’re curious, where exactly is Seychelles on a map, here’s a photo.

 The official languages in Seychelles are English, French and the local language called Seychellois C

 The currency in Seychelles is called Seychellois rupee (SCR) and for £1 you can get around £17.5 SCR while $1 USD gets your roughly 13.6 SCR.

 Seychelles is actually one of the least touristic paradise destinations, only about 300,000 people a year visit Seychelles and 66% of them come from Europe.